marcellomaugeri/euler-swap/README.md

 ### Debt Limits

 The initial deposits in the two vaults represent the initial investment, and are swapped back and forth in response to swapping activity.
-In order to prevent loss to arbitrage, the initial investment should be made in proportion to the price of the assets.
+In order to prevent immediate losses to arbitrage, the initial investment should be made in proportion to the price of the assets.

 In a conventional AMM such as Uniswap, the balances held by the contract are called *reserves*, and these represent a hard upper-bound on the amounts that can be swapped: In other words, no matter how much you are willing to pay, you can never receive more than the amount currently held in reserve.